Anti-Revolutionary Party: Postwar era, 1945–1980

 After the 1963 election, the cabinet continued, now led by Victor Marijnen.
 The new anti-revolutionary leader Barend Biesheuvel became Minister of Agriculture.
 In 1965 this cabinet fell over a conflict between the liberals and the confessionals.
 The PvdA joins the ARP and the KVP in a new cabinet, led by Jo Cals.
 This cabinet fell after one year, over conflict between the KVP and PvdA over government spending.
 The ARP joins the PvdA in its plea for more government spending.
 A caretaker government is formed by the KVP and ARP, led by former ARP-leader Jelle Zijlstra.
 In the 1967 election campaign, the ARP, CHU and KVP declared that they would continue to govern together.
 This led to considerable conflict with the KVP, which also spilled over into the ARP, as the younger generation wanted to govern with the PvdA.
 The ARP gained two seats, but the KVP loses eight seats.
 A new liberal/confessional cabinet is formed.
 Biesheuvel does not enter government but instead chooses to remain in parliament.

 In the 1971 election, the ARP lost two seats, and its confessional allies (KVP and CHU) lost seven and three seats respectively.
 They faced competition from the left-wing Christian Political Party of Radicals (PPR), which was formed by former KVP members and joined by some prominent anti-revolutionaries, including Bas de Gaay Fortman, son of Wilhelm de Gaay Fortman, one of the party's ministers.
 The liberal/confessional cabinet lost its majority.
 A new government was formed consisting of liberals and confessionals, now joined by Democratic Socialists '70, a group of moderate social democrats who left the "radicalising" PvdA.
 This cabinet was led by Barend Biesheuvel.
 Willem Aantjes became the chair of the party's parliamentary party.
-Under his leadership the ARP fashioned itself a new left-wing "radical evangelical" image, while the CHU retains its conservative image.
+Under his leadership the ARP fashioned itself a new left-wing "radical evangelical" image, while the CHU retained its conservative image.
 The cabinet did not hold together for long: DS '70 were unable to agree with proposed budget cuts, and the cabinet fell.
 In the subsequent election the ARP gained one seat.
 After long coalition talks several prominent anti-revolutionaries, including Wilhelm de Gaay Fortman, joined the progressive cabinet led by Joop den Uyl.
 The cabinet was riddled with conflicts between confessional and progressive politicians.